usc-isi-i2/kgtk/docs/analysis/visualize-graph.md

 --node-color-style categorical \
 -o show_countries.html
 ```
 This customization uses is_country as columns for assigning colors. --node-color-style categorical indicates that we assign a unique color to each different string.
-The default d3.schemeCategory10 supports a max of 10 different colors.

 <img src="https://github.com/usc-isi-i2/kgtk/raw/dev/docs/images/visualize-force-graph-examples/2_show_country.jpg" width="300"/>